Bitcoin’s Darknet phase was critical and will always be with us as a niche

 - Retailers will probably convert immediately to Fiat.
 They really don’t know much about bitcoin.
 That could depress bitcoin price leading to lower interest in bitcoin.

-That is very different from Darknet, where Bitcoin is critical to both buyer and seller.
+That is very different from Darknet, where bitcoin payment is critical to both buyer and seller.

 The Clearnet phase will be when thousands or even millions of free agent knowledge workers charge for their digital products (code, writing, designs, movies, music, etc) primarily or entirely using bitcoin.
 These buyers and sellers care about bitcoin, but unlike the Darknet these are for legal transactions.